 - AEF Global (gone in its original form)

 - Eden Bioscience (gone)

 - Verdera / Kemira (now Lallemand)

-A feature of the biopesticides business is that 33 years ago when this author started, the market leaders were Abbott and Sandoz, and Koppert BV was a sound family business selling biocontrol insects.
-In 2010, the market leaders are Abbott’s successor Valent, Sandoz’s successor Certis, and Koppert is still a sound but larger, mostly family business selling biocontrol insects among other products.
+A feature of the biopesticides business is that when the author started in the 1980’s, the market leaders were Abbott and Sandoz, and Koppert BV was a sound family business selling biocontrol insects.
+33 years later, the market leaders were Abbott’s successor Valent, Sandoz’s successor Certis, and Koppert was still a sound but larger, mostly family business selling biocontrol insects among other products.